aws-samples/machine-learning-using-k8s/mxnet.md

 In this sample, we'll use MNIST database of handwritten digits and train the model to recognize any handwritten digit.

 1. You can use a pre-built Docker image `rgaut/deeplearning-mxnet:with_mxnet`.
-This image has training data and code.
+This image has training code and downloads data.

    Alternatively, you can build a Docker image using the Dockerfile in `samples/mxnet/mnist/Dockerfile`.

    ```
-   docker image build mxnet/mnist -t <tag_for_image>
+   docker image build samples/mxnet/mnist -t <tag_for_image>
    ```

    This will create a Docker image that will have all the utilities to run MNIST.